-As the world passes through a turbulent phase with rising intolerance, violence, terrorism and divisions among human beings, the one unifying force that can heal the world is truly Music.
+As the world passes through a turbulent phase, the one unifying force that can heal all is truly music.
 The seven notes of music have a universal appeal about them and transcend all the false borders that separate us.

 It is this enormous power of music that inspired the Grammy award nominated Tabla Maestro Sandeep Das to bring together top-notch artists from different parts of the globe in a unique collaboration.
 Thus was born ‘HUM’, an organization that strives for Harmony and Universality through the idiom of Music.
 Sandeep’s collaboration with the celebrated Cellist of international repute, Yo Yo Ma on the famed ‘Silk Road Ensemble’ for the last 10 years spurred him to create HUM and ‘bring the world back to India…’

 In his own words:

 “Having performed and composed music for Yo Yo Ma’s Silk Road Ensemble and having had the added experience of performing and composing for 19 years with the best of artists that India has produced, I felt it is time I did something to carry forward Yo Yo Ma’s unique idea of connecting the world’s neighbourhoods again— through music and other art forms.
 I strongly believe that in current times one cannot live insulated lives anymore and the more we care about and share one another’s treasures, the better it is.’